ua-snap/ardac-notebooks/README.md

 # ardac-notebooks

-A home for ARDAC programming notebooks + supporting code and documentation.
+A home for Arctic-EDS and ARDAC computational notebooks, modules, and supporting documentation.